 But this year is different.

-The most radical member of their group is in crisis.
-To offer their support, the women take her back to her country home for a weekend – to relax and let their hair down.
+Past sixty, older but no wiser, the most radical member of the group is in crisis.
+To offer their support, the ‘Musketeers’ take Jackie back to her country home for a weekend – to relax and let their hair down.
 What could possibly go wrong?
-The ensuing nightmare will test their friendship, their morals and their courage as never before.
+What follows tests their friendship, their morals and their courage as never before.